joshmcarthur/Latter/README.md

 ### Set up

-The set up for the application is very simple, and standard for a Ruby on Rails application:
+The set up for the application is very simple, and standard for a Ruby on Rails application.
+The only point that you probably havent' done before is the set up for the websockets updates, using [sync](https://github.com/chrismccord/sync)

 * Clone the repository
 * Run bundle install
 * Run rake db:setup
+* Copy the database YAML file: `cp config/database.yml.example config/database.yml`
+* Copy the Sync YAML file: `cp config/sync.yml.example config/sync.yml`
+* Assuming you're using Faye (which you should in development): `cp Procfile.faye Procfile`
-* Start the Rails server
+* Start the Rails server: `foreman start`

 ### Deployment

 The application will run quite happily on Heroku - that's where it's deployed for 3months.
 It should also run just fine on any other standard Rails deploy targets.
+The main non-railsy dependencies is either [Faye](http://faye.jcoglan.com/) or [Pusher](http://pusher.com/) - see `config/sync.yml.example` for details of how to configure for each of these.

 ### Author